Andrewodwyer/vintage_drums/README.md

 - [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides interactive elements of the website

+### Payment Service

+- [Stripe](https://stripe.com/en-gb-nl) was used to process all online payments transactions.

+### Cloud Storage

+- [Amazon Web Service S3](https://aws.amazon.com/s3/) was used to store all static and media files in production.

 ## Frameworks & Software
 <a name="frameworks-software"></a>